irakasleibiltaria/sri/README.md

 ```
 1. Internet
-(1. Local only: if you want to use ONLY with local clients like squirremail)
+(1. Local only: if you want to use ONLY with local clients like squirrelmail)
 2. domain.com
 3. admin_user_name
 4. domain.com, mail.example.com, localhost.localdomain, localhost